 On September the 30th after escaping from the repair shop we have ventured north on the island to Campbell River, we are staying here for 3 nights to allow us time to explore this area before starting our trek south on the island to our ferry crossing on October the 8th.

-September the 1st and we are still in site #217 at LHR (Lake Huron Resort), and the sunshade is still stretched across the windshield.
+September 2021: and we are still in site #217 at LHR (Lake Huron Resort), and the sunshade is still stretched across the windshield.
 So this photo was taken of a storm rolling in off of Lake Huron, the park was under a severe thunderstorm warning as well as a tornado watch, while we did get some pea sized hail, wind and rain were all that we received.
-A F2 tornado did touchdown just a few kilometres north of the park, damaging buildings and trees as it passed, luckily no serious injuries reported, thankfully.
+A F2 tornado did touchdown just a few kilometers north of the park, damaging buildings and trees as it passed, luckily no serious injuries reported, thankfully.

 So I have been making progress on the toad for the road ahead, I had installed LEDs in the tail and brake lamp sockets some time ago, which were much brighter that the regular tungsten bulbs, but because the new LEDs draw so much less power, the sensor on the toad thought the bulbs had failed and set a warning lamp every time we started the toad so it was time to correct that little issue.
 It is a simple fix that just involves adding an electrical resistance into the system to draw the same amount of power as the original tungsten bulbs.
 That little orange block added 50 watts (4.16 amps) of resistance, which is all it took to trick the sensor into not setting that annoying warning lamp and reduced the speed of the turn signal flasher.
 So that resister is connected between the stop lamp side of the bulb and the lamp ground circuit.